 When people think of pollution, they often think of factories dumping waste into a river, barges dumping trash into the oceans, or smokestacks bellowing black clouds into the sky.
 In each of these cases, the pollution that’s being released into the atmosphere is a by-product.

 In the case of a steel plant, for example, the plant doesn’t exist to create foul smoke – the foul smoke is a by-product of creating the steel.
 And plastic bottles don’t exist just to be dumped into the ocean – it’s just a by-product of the way we use plastic bottles.
-The same is true for cars; cars don’t exist to emit toxic fumes into the air, it’s just a by-product of combustion engines.
+The same is true for cars; cars don’t exist to emit toxic fumes into the air.
+It’s just a by-product of combustion engines.

 EMF Pollution is Fundamentally Different

 In other words, wireless technology is built around EMF emissions.
 EMF emissions are precisely how wireless technology communicates.
-Cut out the EMF, and your wifi router is completely useless, because it won’t be able to communicate wirelessly.
+Cut out the EMF, and your WiFi router is completely useless because it won’t be able to communicate wirelessly.

 Is Electrosmog Dangerous?

 Since the light bulb’s invention, human-made EMF is everywhere and causing electrosmog on a large scale.
-Your body absorbs this electrosmog and, as a result, you can suffer adverse health consequences in the long term.
+Your body absorbs this electrosmog, and, as a result, you can suffer adverse health consequences in the long term.

-Some of the common sources of electrosmog are cell phones, Wi-Fi routers, smart meters, Bluetooth devices, network towers, and satellite communication systems.
+Some of the common sources of electrosmog are cell phones, WiFi routers, smart meters, Bluetooth devices, network towers, and satellite communication systems.